mvac7/MSXhardware_gfxResources/README.md

 You can use them where you need it or to create new graphics.

-They have been made using the Inkscape software. https://inkscape.org/
+Some have been made using Inkscape software. https://inkscape.org/

 My thanks to all those who share knowledge.